njtierney/ukpolice/README.md

 #> No encoding supplied: defaulting to UTF-8.
 #> [1] "2018-03"
 ```

+## Specify a month and year for data

 When date is specified, it must be in the format “YYYY-MM”.
 Currently
 `ukp_crime()` only allows for searching of that current month.